Adding a New Menu Item

 A menu item should also have a localizable shown name.
 It's used to display menu item on the page.
 L("PhoneBook") is the localized name of our new menu.
 L method is a helper method gets a localization key and simply returns a LocalizableString object (see AppNavigationProvider class).

-Localization strings are defined in XML files in .Core project as shown below:
+Localization strings are defined in XML files under Localization folder in .Core project as shown below:

 Open PhoneBook.xml (the default, English localization dictionary) and add the following line: